 Mersin is a sprawling modern city built half a century ago.
 The city has a population of about 950,000 and is the capital of the province of İçel.
-Like so many other cities in Turkey, it has changed its official name, which is now also İçel, but apparently everybody is sticking with the old name.
+Like so many other cities in Turkey, Mersin has changed its name and is now officially called İçel, but everybody sticks to the old name.
 The Turks nickname it as "Pearl of the Mediterranean" (Akdeniz'in İncisi).
 The port of Mersin is Turkey's largest port in terms of container volume and is Anatolia's gateway to the Mediterranean.
 The port with all its modern facilities was put into full operation in 1962.
 The presence of this large port is of particular importance to nearby Adana and its rich agricultural hinterland of the Çukurova.
 The port functions also as the transit centre of the Middle Eastern countries.
 With its 48 docks, it can accommodate loading and unloading of approximately sixty ships simultaneously.

 Sights & Photos of Mersin

-Mersin has a charming city centre along the pedestrianized Atatürk Caddesi, a broad boulevard along the waterfront and a large marina.
+Mersin has a charming city centre with the pedestrianized Atatürk Caddesi and a broad boulevard along the waterfront where there's also a large marina.

 Travel Information & Travel Tips